burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 (This Issue is pretty bad, and needs to be corrected by decompiling the affected scripts with UTMT again)

 ## Massive Thanks to
+- ygxa, for fixing player collisions and contributing to this decomp

+### Also thanks to
 - QuantumV, for his decompiler
 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base
-- ygxa, for fixing player collisions and contributing to this decomp

 - The Sugary Spire Developers, for making Sugary Spire
 - The UNHAM Mod Developers, for adding new improvements and features to Sugary Spire
 > they probably would hate me if they knew I existed

-(Note that none of these people have ANY association with this decompilation, and don't even know I made it)

 > [!IMPORTANT]
 > I'm not gonna organize it within GameMaker